strzibny/vagrant-presentation/README.md

 ### In an Automatic Fashion

+You can use a popular Ruby gem **veewee** to build your Vagrant boxes.
+It provides a lot of templates for various *providers* and *guests*.

+Here is how to find and build a CentOS box with *libvirt* provider:

 ```shell
 $ gem install veewee
 $ veewee kvm templates # list available templates for KVM